imperva/terraform-dsfhub-agentless-onboarding/modules/onboard-azure-sql-managed-instance/README.md

 Onboard Azure SQL Managed Instance to DSF Hub.

 ## Notes
-There are two prerequisites for using this module:
+There are three prerequisites for using this module:
 1. An Azure Event Hub Namespace and Event Hub.
 2. An Azure Storage Account and Container.
 This is used by DSF to store a marker which keeps track of what data in the Event Hub has been consumed.
 3. A method to create a server audit policy on the managed instance.